 Beethoven, arr.
-Hummel – Symphony no 6 in F major, op 68, Pastorale
+Hummel – Symphony no 3 in E flat major, op 55, Eroica

 Brahms – Piano Trio in B major, op 8

-The Gould Piano Trio is joined by the German Flautist, Uwe Grodd for the premier of his new edition of Beethoven’s ‘Pastorale’ Symphony arranged for flute, violin, cello and piano by Mozart’s star student, Johann Nepomuk Hummel.
-This chamber music ‘translation’ of the symphony reflects Beethoven’s love for nature in the same way as in the original.
+The Gould Piano Trio is joined by the German Flautist, Uwe Grodd for a performance of his edition of Beethoven’s towering ‘Eroica’ Symphony arranged for flute, violin, cello and piano by Mozart’s star student, Johann Nepomuk Hummel.

 These two masterpieces should be an inspired pairing as Brahms declared to Clara that his revision was “not so sad as before- but better!”